 And we do not need an easel to paint with paper.
 But you will need a flat surface, like your kitchen or dining table.
-However, be sure to cover your carpet with a old towel or blanket, and also protect your table with an old cloth.
+However, be sure to cover your carpet with an old towel or blanket, and also protect your table with an old cloth.

 Then, using masking tape, tape the corners of the paper to the table.
-This will not only hold it in place, it will also create a nice white border around your painting.
+This will not only hold it in place, but it will also create a nice white border around your painting.

 Then we need white gesso.
-I use : it has a good consistency, and we only need to apply a thin layer, so one bottle will last a long time.
+I use Liquitex White Gesso; it has a good consistency, and we only need to apply a thin layer, so one bottle will last a long time.
 This also makes it much easier to apply acrylics or oils later, meaning we use less paint.
-Liquitex White Gesso

 Apply a thin layer of gesso directly and evenly to the paper and wait for it to dry.
 It usually takes an hour.
 Then apply a second layer and let it dry.
 This is known as priming the surface, and it is also done with canvases and boards.

 Painting with art paper is very economical and perfect for practice.
 Once you feel confident with your painting, then try it out on a canvas.

 Another alternative would be to use artist boards.
 These work well with acrylics and oils and many brands are already primed.

 So we have brushes and paper.
 Now we need paint.
 But which, what, and how to paint?